 - Evaluating how your employees cope with a simulated cyber attack by monitoring their actions and generating user activity reports.

-How Syteca helps align your security policies with global compliance standards
+Align your security policies with global compliance standards

 When building your organization’s information security policies, be sure to align them with the relevant cybersecurity frameworks and legal requirements in your industry.
+This way, you’ll ensure that you have all the necessary controls, avoid legal consequences, and make it easier to demonstrate compliance to customers, partners, and regulators.

 Syteca simplifies this process by providing a rich feature set that streamlines the process of complying with globally recognized cybersecurity standards, laws, and regulations: